schil227/FantasticAdventuresOfDizzyFair/README.md

 This is also a very easy change, if you know how to use the emulator.
 Since we know Dizzy's health is tied to `$F2`, by simply adding a breakpoint in the debugger, we can force the game to halt whenever that value gets changed.
 Once Dizzy walks into an enemy, sure enough the game will pause and point to where `$F2` is getting changed.

 The goal is to figure out what *value* got loaded *where* to do the damage done to Dizzy.
-For example, if the line is `STA $F2` (a.k.a. **ST**ore **A**ccumulator), then we know that we should be looking for loads in the accumulator.
+For example, if the line is `STA $F2` (a.k.a. **ST**ore **A**ccumulator), then we know that we should be looking for loads to the accumulator.
 It can be tricky to figure out just how we got to that line in the debugger, but by looking at the trace logger, this is made trivial:

 <p align="center">
   <img src="images/enemy_damage_trace.png" alt="Dizzy damage trace"/>